florianholeczek/ugfn/README.md

 ![](https://github.com/florianholeczek/ugfn/blob/master/front/public/images/run3.png)

-This is still work in progress, next ToDos are: integrating the Texts in the
+This is still work in progress, ToDos are:
+* integrating the Texts in the website
+* webpage design
+* Visualization for Flow
+* Sources